 At the end of the April evaluation period, UNC head coach Roy Williams caught a series of eye-opening games that Frasor played at the Kingwood Classic in Houston.
 The day after the event concluded, North Carolina put an offer on the table for the red-hot Chicago point guard.
-Soon thereafter an unofficial visit was scheduled, but only in the last 24 hours has it struck the basketball community how impactful that would be to the recruitment of the #4 floor general in America.
+Soon thereafter an unofficial visit was scheduled, but only in the last 24 hours has it struck the basketball community how much impact that would have on the recruitment of Frasor, considered the No. 4 floor general in America.
 The student-athlete and his parents returned home last night, and a deluge of phone calls has not stopped since.
 Bob Frasor Sr. is a coach for his son's AAU team, the Illinois Wolves, and that loophole allows college coaches to place calls to speak with him - even during this NCAA quiet period.
 Layer on top of that the intense media scrutiny, and you can understand why the Brother Rice High School standout is being protected from the telephonic attack.

 I was fortunate enough to speak with Bob Sr., though, to get the latest on this closely watched recruiting battle.
-Though he is not tipping his hand to indicate any leaning he or his son might have, he did have news about the timeframe of events we expect to unfold.
+Though he is not tipping his hand to indicate any leaning he or his son might have, he did have news about the timeframe of how events could unfold.

-"We as a family are meeting together tomorrow with Bobby's coach to talk this all out," the father reveals.
+"We as a family are meeting together tomorrow (Wednesday) with Bobby's coach to talk this all out," Frasor Sr. said.
 "By the time we are done, he will have decided one of two things.
 He will decide where he's going to go or narrow down the list to two or three schools."

 Word has been hot from Camp Carolina that the Frasors were blown away by Monday's UNC visit, with any Heel addict who can get to a keyboard predicting an imminent commitment to Roy Williams.
 Frasor's father is not opening up too much on how well they liked or disliked the visit.